DanaUni/ATM-AIBAgroup4/README.md

 # ATM-AIBAgroup4

 version4.py
-  Contains the code used for the feature expression of assignment 3
+  Contains the code used for the preprocessing and feature extraction of assignment 3.